Devolutions/devolutions-gateway/package/WindowsManaged/README.md

 3. "Attach to process" in Visual Studio
 4. Filter the process list by "msiexec" and look for the proper Window title ("Devolutions Gateway Setup")
 5. Attach the debugger and debug as normal

+While developing custom UI, it can be faster to use "Demo mode" to "play" dialogs without running the full msi:

+`UIShell.Play(typeof(CertificateDialog));`

 ### Custom Actions